timmillwood/drupal-akismet/INSTALL.txt

 ********************************************************************
 WARNING:

-This module doesn not work yet.
+This module doesn not work, yet.
 It is still under development !!!

 ********************************************************************